JimmyKenMerchant/RaspberryPi/v3d_test/README.md

 **About 2D Pipeline**

 * V3D can also use as the pipeline for 2D rendering.
 You can use a texture, maximum 2048 * 2048 pixels, for multiple 2D images by offsetting S and T coordinates.
 For example, if you use the 64 * 64 pixels images, (2048/64)^2 = 1024 images can be used in a shading.
 However, as well as the 3D pipeline, the alpha blending is needed multiple shading.

-If you implement double-buffer using DMA, the image displayed will be slightly shaking per frame.
-Using the 2D rendering using V3D resolves this issue, i.e., draw the buffer as a texture.
+* If you implement double-buffer using DMA, dynamic images will be slightly shaking on the monitor (I confirmed this issue on the HDMI output).
+Using the 2D rendering with V3D resolves this issue, i.e., draw the buffer as a texture.
+I think V3D has proper timing to output images.

+* Vertical Synchronization (periodical updates) is possible by "fake_vsync_isr=1" in config.txt and Its IRQ.
+Check out [Issue #67 of Firmware](https://github.com/raspberrypi/firmware/issues/67).

 **About VC4ASM**